SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 :::

-### Indentantion
+### Indentation

-Indentation is a term that express the action of putting whitespace for formatting purposes.
+Indentation is a term that expresses the action of putting whitespace for formatting purposes.

 It means adding some empty space among the code in the right way so that it becomes more readable.

 Some languages like Python use indentation as an important part of their syntax, and it influences how the code is interpreted by the interpreter.

-This **does not** happens in C and C++, beacuse the compiler ignores whitespace.
+This **does not** happen in C and C++, because the compiler ignores whitespace.
 For this reason, we say that they are **whitespace-independent** languages.
-Instead we use braces to tell the compiler that a peace of code belongs (it's inside) a block of other code or not.
+Instead we use braces to tell the compiler that a piece of code belongs (it's inside) a block of other code or not.

 That means that indentation would be optional, but it's important anyway for keeping a good level of readability.

-Usually, if you use an IDE with a text editor, when you press <kbd>ENTER/RETURN ⏎</kbd> on the keyboard it automatically adds a **tab-sized whitespace**.
-In the other cases, you can add it pressing the <kbd>TAB ⇆</kbd> key.
-It's fine using also four (or three) spaces instead, but I prefer not doing in that way.
+Usually, if you use an IDE with a text editor, when you press <kbd>ENTER/RETURN ⏎</kbd> on the keyboard it automatically adds one **tab-sized whitespace**.
+In the other cases, you can add it by pressing the <kbd>TAB ⇆</kbd> key.
+It's fine using also four (or sometimes three or two) spaces instead, but I wouldn't recommend that.

 Indentation is used like this: